gadepaw/QuantitativeFinancinginAI/README.md

 # QuantitativeFinancinginAI
-I am trying to replicate a deep learning-based portfolio optimisation paper with LSTM, Transformer, and comparative ML models.
+Working on replicating a deep learning-based portfolio optimisation paper with LSTM, Transformer, and comparative ML models.